BrianAronson/birankr/README.md

 We are interested in identifying patients who are likely doctor shopping.
 We assume that a highly central patient in the patient-doctor network is likely to be a person who is deliberately identifying more "generous" opioid prescribers.
 We therefore estimate a patients' rank in this network with the CoHITS algorithm:

     df.rank <- br_cohits(data = df)

+Note that rank estimates are scaled according to the size of the network, with more nodes tending to result in smaller ranks.
+Due to this, it is often advisable to rescale rank estimates more interpretable numbers.
+For example, we could rescale such that the mean rank = 1 with the following:

+    df.rank[, rank := rank/mean(rank)]

 ## Function overview
 Below is a brief outline of each function in this package: